-If you are using a default installation of php-fpm you might have noticed excessive load times on the web interface or even sync issues.
+If you are using a default installation of PHP-FPM you might have noticed excessive load times on the web interface or even sync issues.
 This is due to the fact that each simultaneous request of an element is handled by a separate PHP-FPM process.
-So even on a small installation you should allow more processes to run.
-For example on a machine with 4GB of RAM and 1GB of MySQL cache following values in your www.conf file should work:
+So even on a small installation you should allow more processes to run in parallel to handle the requests.